 By law, the dealer must give you a copy of the contract at the time you sign it.

-For more information, visit the Department of Commerce website and search for “buying a vehicle” using the search function in the top right corner; or call our advice line on (08) 9221 7066.
+For more information, visit the Consumer Protection website and search for “buying a vehicle” using the search function in the top right corner; or call our advice line on (08) 9221 7066.

-If you are behind on a car finance contract repayment, your options include:
+If you are behind on your car loan repayments, your options include:

-- Negotiating an arrangement to pay by instalments or to settle the debt;
+Negotiating an arrangement to pay by installments or to settle the debt